 Our phonics scheme begins in nursery FS1 by developing those skills needed before learning letter sounds for example, speaking and listening, rhyming, oral storytelling and progresses through FS2.
 Reception children are taught whole class phonics with a group of children who are still at the pre-phonics stage receiving intervention to develop their phonological awareness.

-In EYFS and KS1, we follow the Read Write Inc reading scheme for teaching phonics.
-This is taught daily in whole class or small groups across a year group, allowing for a targeted approach, which enables all children to be learning at the level appropriate to them, to ensure they make good progress.
+In EYFS and KS1, we follow the Read Write Inc scheme for teaching phonics.
+This is taught in whole class or small groups across a year group, allowing for a targeted approach, which enables all children to be learning at the level appropriate to them, to ensure they make good progress.
 Alongside this, we use ongoing assessment to highlight where small groups or individuals may need extra targeted intervention to continue to move their learning on.
 Our phonics sessions are well paced, consistent and well-structured and our approach is embedded through the rest of our curriculum to apply knowledge and to be successful.

 Where needed, children in KS2 have appropriate phonics sessions from Read, Write Inc to support their phonics development and are able to refer back to familiar resources from the scheme to support their reading and spelling.
+This includes the RWI ‘Fresh Start’ intervention for our upper KS2 children, where needed.

 There are opportunities for parents and carers to attend phonics training and information sessions for advice on how to support children at home with their early reading.